kylelk/tree-android/README.md

+This project is for porting tree to android

+It has some bugs and does not yet work

 <h3>Build Instructions</h3>

 Run the script "ndk-build" in this directory

-For more infomation about the android NDK vist http://developer.android.com/tools/sdk/ndk/index.html
+For more information about the android NDK vist http://developer.android.com/tools/sdk/ndk/index.html

 <hr>